Pacoima, Los Angeles: Until 1848

-Municipality
+Town

 In 1873, Senator Charles Maclay of Santa Clara purchased 56000 acre in the northern part of the San Fernando Valley adjacent to the San Fernando Mission and in 1887, Jouett Allen bought 1000 acre of land between the Pacoima Wash and the Tujunga Wash.
 The land he purchased was from the Maclay Rancho Water Company, which had taken over Senator Charles Maclay’s holdings in the Valley.
 Allen retained 500 acre for himself and subdivided the remainder in 1 acre tracts.
 It was from this that the town of Pacoima was born.
 The subdivision’s original boundaries were Paxton Street on the north, Herrick Avenue on the east, Pierce Street on the south, & San Fernando Road on the west.

 The town was built in keeping with the new Southern Pacific railroad station.
 Shortly after the rail line had been established, the Southern Pacific Railroad chose the site for a large brick passenger station, which was considered to be one of the finest on their line.
 Soon large spacious and expensive two-story homes made their appearance, as the early planners had established building restrictions against anything of a lesser nature.
 The first concrete sidewalks and curbs were laid and were to remain the only ones in the San Fernando Valley for many years.

 In 1888, the town's main street, 100 ft wide and 8 mi long, was laid through the center of the subdivision.
-The street was first named Taylor Avenue after President Taylor; later it was re-named Pershing Street.
-Today it is known it by its present name—Van Nuys Boulevard.
-Building codes were established: requiring that homes built cost at least USD$2,000.
+The street was first named Taylor Avenue after President Taylor; later it was renamed Pershing Street.
+Today it is known as Van Nuys Boulevard.
+Building codes were established, requiring that homes built cost at least USD$2,000.
 The land deed contained a clause that if liquor was sold on this property, it would revert to Jouett Allen or his heirs.

 But like the railroad station, the large hotel, the big two-story school building and many commercial buildings, most were torn down within a few years as the boom days receded.
 The early pioneers had frowned upon industry, which eventually resulted in the people moving away from the exclusive suburb which they had set up to establish new homes closer to their employment and Pacoima returned to its rural, agricultural roots.

 In 1916, the presently named Pacoima Chamber of Commerce was established as the Pacoima Chamber of Farmers.
 For many years, the fertile soil produced abundant crops of olives, peaches, apricots, oranges and lemons.
 The opening of the Los Angeles Aqueduct brought a new supply of water to the area.
 With the new water supply, the number of orchards, farms and poultry ranches greatly increased and thoroughbred horses began to be raised.

 Los Angeles annexed the land, including Pacoima, as part of ordinance 32192 N.S. on May 22, 1915.